 Our goal is to equip parents, educators, religious leaders, human resource professionals in workplaces, neighborhood leaders and other leaders in the community with the resources they need to serve the people they support.

-This shift to align with residents’ needs will have a greater impact on individuals in Cabarrus County and offer a more sustainable way to care for others in the community.
+This shift to align with the community’s needs in Cabarrus County will have a greater impact on individuals’ mental wellness and offer a more sustainable way to care for others in the community.

 Behind all our work, there are people like you who get involved to ensure a better future for our families and neighbors.
 By generously offering time, funds and/or support, you can change lives and build stronger communities.

 Cabarrus County is United for mental wellness, and we are grateful for the support we receive from the community.

 Kellie Cartwright is the Director of Regional Development with leadership over the Cabarrus County region.